Second Industrial Revolution: Applied science

 Applied science opened many opportunities.
-By the middle of the 19th century there was a scientific understanding of chemistry and a fundamental understanding of thermodynamics and by the last quarter of the century both of these sciences were near their present-day basic form.
+By the middle of the 19th century, there was a scientific understanding of chemistry and a fundamental understanding of thermodynamics and by the last quarter of the century both of these sciences were near their present-day basic form.
 Thermodynamic principles were used in the development of physical chemistry.
 Understanding chemistry greatly aided the development of basic inorganic chemical manufacturing and the aniline dye industries.

 The science of metallurgy was advanced through the work of Henry Clifton Sorby and others.
-Sorby pioneered the study of iron and steel under microscope, which paved the way for a scientific understanding of metal and the mass-production of steel.
+Sorby pioneered metallography, the study of metals under the microscope, which paved the way for a scientific understanding of metal and the mass-production of steel.
 In 1863 he used etching with acid to study the microscopic structure of metals and was the first to understand that a small but precise quantity of carbon gave steel its strength.
 This paved the way for Henry Bessemer and Robert Forester Mushet to develop the method for mass-producing steel.

 Other processes were developed for purifying various elements such as chromium, molybdenum, titanium, vanadium and nickel which could be used for making alloys with special properties, especially with steel.
 Vanadium steel, for example, is strong and fatigue resistant, and was used in half the automotive steel.
 Alloy steels were used for ball bearings which were used in large scale bicycle production in the 1880s.
 Ball and roller bearings also began being used in machinery.
 Other important alloys are used in high temperatures, such as steam turbine blades, and stainless steels for corrosion resistance.

 The work of Justus von Liebig and August Wilhelm von Hofmann laid the groundwork for modern industrial chemistry.
 Liebig is considered the "father of the fertilizer industry" for his discovery of nitrogen as an essential plant nutrient and went on to establish Liebig's Extract of Meat Company which produced the Oxo meat extract.
 Hofmann headed a school of practical chemistry in London, under the style of the Royal College of Chemistry, introduced modern conventions for molecular modeling and taught Perkin who discovered the first synthetic dye.